opetoks/Student-Information-Management-System/README.md

 # Student-Information-Management-System
-This application manages students information and course registartion process The applicaion is originaly prepared in php, but i am making the public copy of here in python.
+This application manages students information and course registartion process The applicaion is originaly prepared in php, but i am making the public copy of it here in python.